illinois-data-curation/is477-fa24-TEAM_REN/README.md

 After running the workflow, verify the following:

 1. **Cleaned Data**:
-   - Ensure the file `cleaned_state_data.csv` exists in the `data/` folder and contains the expected columns and data.
+   - Ensure the file `cleaned_state_data.csv` exists in the `data` folder and contains the expected columns and data.

 2. **Visualizations**:
-   - Check the `visualizations/` folder for all six `.png` files.
+   - Check the `visualizations` folder for all six `.png` files.
    - Open each file to confirm the visualizations match the project specifications.

 ## References